VNDNS/vizual/code-style.md

 ## Preferred Code Style

-Components are preferred to not take props.
+Components that are NOT located in the common folder are preferred to not take props.
-They generally are not reusable and are only used in one place.
+They generally are not implemented as reusable components and are only used in one place.
-Their main purpose is to improve readability and maintainability of the code.
+The main purpose of its patterns is to improve readability and maintainability of the code.

 Custom hooks are preferred to not take arguments as well.